HomeMy WebLinkAbout405.028 - Five Year Test ProceduresEffective Date: March 2005 Darla J. Scott, Supervising Fire Inspector

 standpipe testing (if present), and dry pipe valve trip (if present).

-4. When the contractor is conducting the five year test, they should complete their
+4. When the contractor is conducting the five year test, they should complete a

 walk-through of the building before the inspector arrives on site.
 This allows

-for the contractor to clarify any issues with the inspector before they complete
+the contractor to clarify any issues with the inspector before they complete the

 5. The contractor is required to be ready to conduct those portions of the five year